Mahin Qadiri

 Mahin Qadiri (Persian: مهین قدیری) (1977 – December 20, 2010) was an Iranian serial killer who was convicted of robbing and killing six elderly people (one man in 2006, and five women between February and May 2009) in Qazvin.
 She was subsequently convicted, sentenced to death and promptly hanged in 2010.

-Qadiri holds the distinction of being the country's first identified, and thus far only confirmed, female serial killer.

 Early life

 Mahin Qadiri was born in Qazvin in 1977, the third in a family of eight children.
 Little is known of her early life, but she is known to have studied until the third grade, was married by the age of 14 and had two daughters.
 Despite her lack of proper education, Qadiri was noted for her intelligence, complex personality and unconditional love for her family.
 This was especially directed towards her disabled daughter Fatemeh, who suffered from fevers since she was very little.

 While her marriage was stable and she was on good terms with family members, it was known that Qadiri had a costly spending habit and was frequently in debt.
-This was tolerated to a certain extent, but it eventually became so out of hand that her husband stopped supporting her financially and he refused to give let her have the parental inheritance.
+This was tolerated to a certain extent, but it eventually became so out of hand that her husband stopped supporting her financially and he refused to let her have the parental inheritance.

 Murders

-Without a source of income to pay off her amounting debts, Qadiri decided that the quickest way to find money was to steal valuable items and then resell them.
+Without a source of income to pay off her mounting debts, Qadiri decided that the quickest way to find money was to steal valuable items and then resell them.
 As victims, she would often choose the elderly, as they were frail and less likely to put up a challenging fight.

-Qadiri's first murder was committed in 2006, when she strangled and robbed an elderly man in Qazvin, for which she was immediately arrested and charged with murder.
+Qadiri's first murder was committed in 2006 when she strangled and robbed an elderly man in Qazvin, for which she was immediately arrested and charged with murder.
 However, the court had insufficient evidence to prove that she was the culprit beyond a reasonable doubt, and she was acquitted.

 For the next three years, she is not known to have committed any violent crimes, before embarking on a killing spree lasting from February 6 to May 6, 2009.
 Qadiri's modus operandi consisted of driving her yellow Renault around various imamzadehs in Qazvin and singling out elderly women who wore any golden ornaments or similar jewellery.
-After picking a suitable victim, she would offer to give them a ride home, often complimenting about how kind they were or how much they reminded her of her mother, before offering a juice box laced with an anesthetic.
+After picking a suitable victim, she would offer to give them a ride home, often complimenting about how kind they were or how much they reminded her of her mother, before offering a juice box laced with an anaesthetic.
 Once the victim was paralyzed or otherwise unable to properly fight back, Qadiri would proceed to strangle them using her headscarf or her bare hands.
-Her first murder victim fell out of the car since she was placed in the front seat, and so, for the four that followed, would have them seat in the back, where it was also less visible by any potential passers-by.
+Her first murder victim fell out of the car since she was placed in the front seat, and so, for the four that followed, would have them sat in the back, where it was also less visible by any potential passers-by.